Cubic Co. (CUB) to Release Quarterly Earnings on Monday

 Cubic Co.
-(NYSE:CUB) will issue its quarterly earnings data on Monday, May 1st.
+(NYSE:CUB) is set to issue its quarterly earnings data on Monday, May 1st.

-Cubic (NYSE:CUB) last released its quarterly earnings results on Thursday, February 9th.
-The scientific and technical instruments company reported ($0.11) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.06) by $0.05.
-The company earned $334.70 million during the quarter, compared to the consensus estimate of $330.36 million.
-Cubic had a net margin of 0.29% and a return on equity of 0.61%.
-The firm’s revenue was up 6.7% compared to the same quarter last year.
-During the same period in the prior year, the company earned ($0.20) earnings per share.
+Cubic (NYSE:CUB) last announced its quarterly earnings data on Thursday, February 9th.
+The scientific and technical instruments company reported ($0.11) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.06) by $0.05.
+Cubic had a return on equity of 0.61% and a net margin of 0.29%.
+The company had revenue of $334.70 million for the quarter, compared to analysts’ expectations of $330.36 million.
+During the same quarter in the previous year, the business posted ($0.20) EPS.
+The business’s quarterly revenue was up 6.7% compared to the same quarter last year.
 On average, analysts expect Cubic to post $0.61 EPS for the current fiscal year and $2.10 EPS for the next fiscal year.

-CUB has been the subject of several research reports.
-Canaccord Genuity reiterated a “buy” rating and issued a $48.00 price target on shares of Cubic in a research note on Thursday, January 5th.
-Zacks Investment Research upgraded shares of Cubic from a “strong sell” rating to a “hold” rating in a research note on Tuesday, January 24th.
-Finally, Needham & Company LLC reiterated a “buy” rating and issued a $55.00 price target (up from $48.00) on shares of Cubic in a research note on Friday, February 10th.
-One research analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
-The stock has an average rating of “Buy” and an average price target of $54.75.
+A number of research analysts have weighed in on CUB shares.
+Zacks Investment Research raised Cubic from a “hold” rating to a “buy” rating and set a $58.00 price target on the stock in a research note on Tuesday, February 14th.
+Canaccord Genuity reissued a “buy” rating and set a $48.00 price target on shares of Cubic in a research note on Thursday, January 5th.
+Finally, Needham & Company LLC reissued a “buy” rating and set a $55.00 price target (up previously from $48.00) on shares of Cubic in a research note on Friday, February 10th.
+One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+The company currently has an average rating of “Buy” and an average price target of $54.75.

 About Cubic